laboox/laboox.github.io/homepage-eureka/content/homepage/experiences.md

     dates: 'Sep 17 - Present'
     location: Irvine, CA
     writeup: >
-      - Developed and supervised a cybernetics health service for remote healthcare monitoring and intervention:
+      - Lead, designed, and developed a cybernetics health service platform for remote healthcare monitoring and intervention

-        - Micro-service cloud server for distributed storage, analytic, and machine learning of digital health-IoT data
+      - Serviced over *10 projects* with more than *1500 participants* in different fields: mental health, maternal well-being, elderly care, etc.

-        - Multi platform dynamic questionnaire app for data labeling and intervention
+      - Achieve high performance in processing and storing high-frequent longitudinal healthcare data in micro-service server design

-        - Adoptable sensor layer program for wearable devices to collect physiological signals
+      - Improve participant engagement by developing a multi-platform dynamic mobile app for labeling and intervention

-        - Administrator dashboard to setup and control services for researchers
+      - Design web dashboards that enabled health providers to create data pipelines and machine learning engines without programming

-      - Monitoring and analyzing stress level using wearable IoT devices
+      - Supervised diverse teams of *more than 30* undergraduate researchers, exchange students, and visitor scholars

   - title: Full-Stack Software Engineer Intern
     organization: